sashang/vim-chroot-build/README.md

 ## What on earth is this schroot/chroot thing
-Basically if you want to build for a distribution that is different from the one you use, what you can do is make a of the filesystem image of the target distribution, install the build tools you need on this filesystem and then run it in a chroot.
+Basically if you want to build for a distribution that is different from the one you use, what you can do is make a filesystem image of the target distribution, install the build tools you need on this filesystem and then run it in a chroot.
 So for example if I'm using Arch as my desktop environment but I want to compile my programs for SLES11 or Ubuntu12 or Centos5 I can make filesystem images for those distributions and use schroot to manage them, while preserving my home